Last Updated on: 1st November 2023, 03:26 pm

 As a result, the parrot sees its cage as its safe space, refusing to leave it.

-Consequently, the parrot needs training and encouragement to overcome its ingrained fear.
+The parrot needs training and encouragement to overcome its ingrained fear.
 Owners must interact with their parrots to make them feel comfortable and safe in their presence.

 A noisy appliance, like a vacuum cleaner, radio, or TV, may have spooked the parrot.

-So, the parrot has developed negative connotations with being outside its cage.
+The parrot has developed negative connotations with being outside its cage.
 One way to deal with this problem is to move its cage to a new location that isn’t connected with past trauma.

 Parrots see their cage as their own, so they defend it like they would their territory in the wild.
 This is most likely if the cage is shared with another parrot.